timdavila/congress-zip-plus-four/README.md

 Zip+4s for Congress
 ======================

-For the [https://github.com/EFForg/congress-forms/]congress-forms/[https://github.com/unitedstates/contact-congress/](contact-congress) project we needed a valid Zip+4 address for each congressional district to use for testing.
+For the [https://github.com/EFForg/congress-forms/](congress-forms)/[https://github.com/unitedstates/contact-congress/](contact-congress) project we needed a valid Zip+4 address for each congressional district to use for testing.

-To make one:
+### Data generation process:

 #### 1. Find district-office data